• Filters:

 Brandon holds a Masters in Marriage, Couple and Family Counseling and is a Registered Marriage and Family Therapist Associate with the State of Oregon.
 Outside of work, he loves to build connections with friends and family, having meaningful conversations, hiking, or playing games.
 He loves to explore ideas with others who have similar interests so they can explore and learn together.

-Alex Monroy-Benitez - Family Support Specialist, Bilingual in Spanish
+Alex Monroy-Benitez - Safe Visitation & Exchange Facilitator, Bilingual in Spanish

 Alex Monroy-Benitez